 A high-sensitivity C-reactive protein (hs-CRP) test, which is more sensitive than a standard test, also can be used to evaluate your risk of developing coronary artery disease, a condition in which the arteries of your heart are narrowed.
 Coronary artery disease can eventually lead to a heart attack.

 A simple blood test measures C-reactive protein.
 Some researchers think that treating people with high C-reactive protein levels will lessen their risk of heart attack or stroke.

-A C-reactive protein test to check for heart disease is not right for everyone.
-According to the American Heart Association, having a C-reactive protein test isn't recommended for the general population to screen for heart disease risk.
+However, according to the American Heart Association, this test isn't recommended for general screening for heart disease.
 And it might not be helpful in determining your heart attack risk, depending on your health and lifestyle choices.

 - Greenland P, et al. ACCF/AHA guideline for assessment of cardiovascular risk in asymptomatic adults: A report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
 Circulation.
 2010;122:e584.

 - Morrow DA.
 C-reactive protein in cardiovascular disease. http://www.uptodate.com/home.
 Accessed Oct.
 19, 2014.

 - Morrow DA.
 Screening for cardiovascular disease with C-reactive protein. http://www.uptodate.com/home.
 Accessed Oct.
 19, 2014.

 - McKean SC, et al. Principles and Practice of Hospital Medicine.
 New York, N.Y: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=749.
 Accessed Oct.
 19, 2014.